jarch-ma/TLG/README.md

 ## Abstract
 <div align=center><img width="80%" src="Figures/Fig.12.png"></div>

 Figure 12.
-Ablation Study via Qualitative Visual Analysis.
-Comparative Qualitative Visualization Analysis with State-of-the-Art Models: Visualizing Segmentation Results under a 1-Shot Setting on the Pascal-5i Datasets.
+Ablation Study via Qualitative Visual Analysis: The visualizing segmentation results under a 1-Shot Setting on the Pascal-5i fold 0 Datasets.
 Each pair of columns corresponds to a fold in the meta-learning paradigm.
 The yellow numbers in the bottom right denote the Intersection over Union (IoU) scores.